MatheusGardin/MatheusGardin/README.md

 Here are some ideas to get you started:

+- Technologies learned: PHP, Laravel, Bootstrap, Javascrip (Basic), Node.js (under development).
-- I'm developing a project in PHP
+- I'm developing a project in PHP.
-- I’m currently learning Node.js
+- I’m currently learning Node.js.
-- I'm looking to collaborate on projects with any of these technologies: PHP, Laravel or Node
+- I'm looking to collaborate on projects with any of these technologies: PHP, Laravel or Node.
-- Ask me about PHP and Laravel
+- Ask me about PHP and Laravel.
 - How to reach me: My LinkedIn Profile: